 "What is it?" she asked her mother as she collected a handful from

-around her feet and poured it into the clay jug at her mother's feet.
+around her feet and poured it into her mother's clay jug.

 Just then some strangers came running up to where their friends and